 nutmeg, cinnamon, sea salt, black pepper to taste

 *butter or ghee (optional)

 Place all root veggies in a large pot, and fill with water just to cover.
 Salt the water and bring to a boil.
 Boil for 10-20 minutes until all are tender—pierce with a fork to determine softness.
 Drain and let cool.
-Transfer to large bowl and pour ½ can coconut milk ad 1 tbsp butter or ghee (if using) over the root vegetables.
+Meanwhile, heat up 1/2 can coconut milk and 1 tbsp butter or ghee until warm.
+Transfer root veggies to large bowl and pour warmed mixture over the root vegetables.
 Add a pinch of cinnamon and nutmeg and salt and mash together, or beat with a hand blender until whipped.
 Add more coconut milk to desired thickness.
 You could also use almond milk, but it’s not as delicious.
 Taste to correct seasonings.